 Please ask if you would like to arrange a video call with a patient Mount Edgcumbe Hospice 01726 65711 or St Julia’s Hospice 01736 759070.

 We understand this is a difficult time.
 If you have any visiting requests please talk to our nursing team.
-We try to be flexible to fit individual needs, but we also have a duty to look after the safety of all our patients and our staff.
+Please respect our decisions – we try to be flexible to fit individual needs, but we also have a duty to look after the safety of all our patients and our staff.